Non-universality of halo profiles and implications for dark matter experiments: Limitations of this work

+Our measurements of the cosmological distribution of halo concentrations, densities, and other quantities utilized only clusters from the simulation (because those are the best resolved halos).
 Our application toward annihilation rates in the Galaxy relies upon the assumption that the behavior of the halo-to-halo profile scatter is similar for galaxies and clusters, namely that the probability distribution of the mean density in radial shells is always described by the Einasto profile with a Gaussian distribution in halo concentrations.
 The assertion that the distribution of halo concentration remains universally Gaussian, while speculative, is supported by the fact that the logarithmic width and shape of the concentration distribution has weak or no mass or redshift dependence (\eg \citealt{bullock}; \citealt{netoconcs}; \citealt{gaoconcs}; \citealt{maccio}).
+This is expected from the self-similar scatter in formation time with mass and the close correlation between formation time and concentration (\citealt{wechsler}).
 Additionally, \cite{knollmann} used scale-free simulations to show that the scatter in halo profile concentration and density slope has little dependence on matter power spectral index (which varies with halo mass) over a range bracketing well beyond the effective spectral indices of clusters and galaxies.
-However, for small halo masses, the range in formation redshifts is much broader than for clusters, which have formed recently or are still undergoing the virialization and relaxation processes associated with formation.
-Given the link between halo concentration and formation redshift, this could lead to a more significant high concentration tail for lower mass halos, and it could be argued that this should favor a log-normal distribution in halo concentrations, rather than the Gaussian distribution for our clusters.
-Future studies are warranted utilizing a wider range in halo masses.
+Future studies are warranted utilizing a wider range in halo masses to determine whether the distribution of concentrations is universally Gaussian.